Are you looking for the lowdown on Zondervan Publishing?

 - Restrictive.
 If you choose a package of services here, you are sacrificing your freedom.
 Rather than being able to choose a book cover designer of your preference, for example, you will be limited to those available through Zondervan and its imprints.

 - Value.
-Although not the worst value out there, you can obtain the services offered by Zondervan cheaper if you bought them separately.
+Although not the worst value out there, you can obtain the services offered by Zondervan at a lower price if you buy them separately.

 Other Zondervan Publishing Reviews